GoogleChrome/developer.chrome.com/site/en/blog/passkeys-on-icloud-keychain/index.md

   <figcaption>Chrome's passkey dialog to sign in with a passkey saved to Chrome profile.</figcaption>
 </figure>

-If authentication is requested using form autofill (Conditional UI), passkeys from iCloud Keychain are listed as part of the autofill suggestions if the user has granted Chrome the necessary permission.
+If authentication is requested using form autofill ([conditional UI](/blog/webauthn-conditional-ui/#conditional-ui)), passkeys from iCloud Keychain are listed as part of the autofill suggestions if the user has granted Chrome the necessary permission.
 If there are passkeys stored in the Chrome profile, they are suggested too.